Mōʻiliʻili, Hawaii: Description

-As a result of the collaboration, Mōʻiliʻili Matters received media attention.
-On September 27, 2009, the Honolulu Advertiser published an article titled, "Web site aims to unite Moʻiliʻili."
-A few days later, June Watanabe, a Honolulu Star-Bulletin staff writer also wrote about the team effort.
-KHON-TV Reporter, Kirk Matthews interviewed Kamehameha Schools spokesperson Kekoa Paulsen and Mōʻiliʻili Matters Founder Derek Kauanoe for its "Be Green 2" segment titled, "Partnering to clean up city sidewalks."

-After Honolulu Mayor Mufi Hannemann announced he would introduce a bill penalizing property owners for illegally dumped bulky items, the Honolulu Weekly's Ragnar Carlson once again wrote about Mōʻiliʻili Matters briefly in an Editor's note and recognized the social network for raising the illegal garbage dumping problem.

-Mōʻiliʻili Matters co-hosted a Congressional candidate debate on April 13, 2010.
-On February 28, 2010, U.S. Representative Neil Abercrombie resigned from Congress creating an early vacancy for his seat.
-Although 14 candidates ran for the seat, Ed Case, Charles Djou, and Colleen Hanabusa were identified as front-runners.
-Derek Kauanoe moderated the event.

 Transportation

-The area is serviced by Honolulu's TheBus service.
+The area is serviced by Honolulu's TheBus service, including routes 1/1L, 4, 5, 6, 13, and 18.

 Education

-Hawaii Department of Education operates public schools.
+Hawaii Department of Education operates public schools in the area, including King William Lunalilo Elementary School, Prince Jonah Kūhiō Elementary School, and Queen Kaʻahumanu Elementary School.
+A number of charter and private schools also exist, including Voyager Public Charter School and ʻIolani School.
+Maryknoll School and Punahou School are located near the border of the Mānoa neighborhood.

 Parks and recreation

-The City and County of Honolulu operates Moiliili Neighborhood Park.
+The City and County of Honolulu operates Mōʻiliʻili Neighborhood Park.

-The Moiliili Community Center was established around 1950 and originated from the Moiliili Japanese Language School, a Japanese-language school established by Kihachi and Shika Kashiwabara in 1906.
+The Mōʻiliʻili Community Center was established around 1950 and originated from the Mōʻiliʻili Japanese Language School, a Japanese-language school established by Kihachi and Shika Kashiwabara in 1906.
 At its pre-World War II peak this Japanese school had over 1,000 students.
 Non-Japanese persons transferred board positions to non-Japanese and had a Boy Scout troop moved into one of the school's buildings to prevent the school from being confiscated during the war.
-The Moiliili Community Association received the school's lands and assets in 1945, leading to the establishment of the community center.
+The Mōʻiliʻili Community Association received the school's lands and assets in 1945, leading to the establishment of the community center.
 In 1996 the community center had programs for 660 children and about 600 adults of all ages.